NoumenaDigital/npl-integrations/README.md

 ### NPL and keycloak

 In this setup, NPL code runs on Noumena Cloud.
 Supporting services of the NPL Engine are deployed alongside the NPL Engine.
-Supporting services include Keycloak for authentication and authorization and databases.
+Supporting services include Keycloak for authentication and authorization, and databases.

 #### Option 1: Using the NPL CLI & terraform